-The chain, Rice Epicurean, is the result of many adaptions and “mutations” of a family owned grocery store originally named “Rice Boulevard Food Market”.
+The chain, Rice Epicurean, is the result of many adaptions and “mutations” of a family-owned grocery store originally named “Rice Boulevard Food Market”.
 You can read more about the history of the chain overall on my

 Rice Epicurean Store Page.
-This post takes a brief look at the chain as it stands today, one store, and six former properties.
+This post takes a brief look at the chain as it stands today, with one store, and six former properties.

 Rice Epicurean #201 | 2500 Rice Boulevard